 Algorithm 1 details OraSLS in pseudo-code.
-Invoked on an input PBO instance $(F,\mathcal{O})$ , OraSLS first calls the PB-oracle without assumptions and without resource limits to check that the input instance has a solution (Line 3); otherwise the instance at hand would essentially not be a PBO instance but rather an unsatisfiable PB decision problem instance (in which case the algorithm will terminate early on Line 4).
+Invoked on an input PBO instance (F, \mathcal{O}) , OraSLS first calls the PB-oracle without assumptions and without resource limits to check that the input instance has a solution (Line 2); otherwise the instance at hand would essentially not be a PBO instance but rather an unsatisfiable PB decision problem instance (in which case the algorithm will terminate early on Line 3).
 Invoked without assumptions (i.e., under an empty partial assignment) and without a resource limit, the PB-oracle is guaranteed to provide an initial solution if one exists.
-The initial solution is stored in M and in $M^$ .
-The latter $M^$ will for the duration of the search always be the lowest-cost solution found so-far.
-The algorithm then adds a solution-improving constraint to the PB formula F of the input instance, using the cost of the initial solution as the right-hand-side upper bound (Line 5).
+The initial solution is stored in M and in M^ .
+The latter M^ will for the duration of the search always be the lowest-cost solution found so-far.
+The algorithm then adds a solution-improving constraint to the PB formula F of the input instance, using the cost of the initial solution as the right-hand-side upper bound (Line 4).

-After the just-described initialization phase, the main search loop (Lines 6-19) is entered.
-The loop is iterated until either (i) an optimal solution is found or (ii) the algorithm is stopped by the user (or using a pre-described limit) at which point it outputs the lowest-cost solution $M^{\ast}$ found so far.
+After the just-described initialization phase, the main search loop (Lines 5-18) is entered.
+The loop is iterated until either (i) an optimal solution is found or (ii) the algorithm is stopped by the user (or using a pre-described limit) at which point it outputs the lowest-cost solution M^ found so far.

-Each iteration of the main search loop begins by using the reorder function for determining an ordering of the objective variables, storing the ordering in shuffled-obj-vars, and initializing a partial assignment $\mathcal{A}$ .
+Each iteration of the main search loop begins by using the reorder function for determining an ordering of the objective variables, storing the ordering in shuffled-obj-vars, and initializing a partial assignment \mathcal{A} .
 The reorder function in a sense corresponds to an ordering in which a traditional SLS algorithm may flip the values assigned to individual variables.
 As we will see, the order of the variables in shuffled-obj-vars maps directly to the order in which the search will attempt to improve the current assignment M by modifying the current solution.
 Hence the implementation of the reorder function can be expected to play a key role in the performance of the approach.
 Our implementation of reorder is detailed in Section 5.
-At each point during an iteration, the partial assignment $\mathcal A$ consists of those objective variables that have already been processed during the iteration and whose assignments are fixed for the rest of it.
+At each point during an iteration, the partial assignment \mathcal{A} consists of those objective variables that have already been processed during the iteration, fixed for the remainder of the iteration.

-More specifically, after shuffling the objective variables via reorder, the inner loop (Lines 10 to 19) processes the objective variables in the obtained order.
-When processing a variable $x \in shuffled\text{-}obj\text{-}vars$ , the assignment of x under the current solution M is checked.
-If M(x) = 0, then the assignment of x does not currently incur cost on M. Informally speaking, in this case Mcannot be locally improved by flipping the value of x.
-With this intuition, the value of x is fixed to 0 for the rest of the inner loop by adding $\bar{x}$ to A on Line 11.
-Otherwise (Line 12), the PB-oracle is invoked to check for the existence of a solution that agrees with the variables in A (the already-processed variables during this iteration) and the additional assumption that x = 0 (Line 13).
-If such a solution is obtained from the PB-oracle, the value of x is fixed to 0 for the rest of the inner loop on Line 15 and the solution M returned by the PB-oracle is compared to the currently best known solution $M^$ on Line 16.
-Otherwise, the value of x is fixed to 1 for the rest of the inner loop on Line 19.
+More specifically, after shuffling the objective variables via reorder, the inner loop (Lines 9 to 18) processes the objective variables in the obtained order.
+When processing a variable $x \in$ shuffled-obj-vars, the assignment of x under the current solution Mis checked.
+If M(x) = 0, then the assignment of x does not currently incur cost on M. Informally speaking, in this case M cannot be locally improved by flipping the value of x.
+With this intuition, the value of x is fixed to 0 for the rest of the inner loop by adding \bar{x} to A on Line 10.
+Otherwise (Line 11), the PB-oracle is invoked to check for the existence of a solution that agrees with the variables in \mathcal{A} (the already-processed variables during this iteration) and the additional assumption that x = 0 (Line 12).
+If such a solution is obtained from the PB-oracle, the value of x is fixed to 0 for the rest of the inner loop on Line 14 and the solution M returned by the PB-oracle is compared to the currently best known solution M^ on Line 15.
+Otherwise, the value of x is fixed to 1 for the rest of the inner loop on Line 18.